Reckitt Benckiser is a name which came up several times following my recent, mildly negative review of Unilever.

 There are pros and cons to an acquisition of this size, of course.

-On the positive side, Reckitt Benckiser’s revenues, earnings and dividends will jump up at its next annual results.
+On the positive side, Reckitt Benckiser’s revenues, earnings and dividends will jump up in its next annual results.

 That’s because Mead Johnson brings with it revenues of around £3 billion and post-tax profits of around £0.4 billion.
 These will provide a healthy boost to Reckitt Benckiser’s existing revenues and profits of almost £10 billion and £2 billion respectively.